hotosm/docs/docs/techdoc/overview/README.md

-# Overarching Architecture Folder
+# Overviews

 While today HOT architecture consists of a wide range of applications and modules, the vision for the future is a more unified ecosystem.

 The key features of this architecture are:
 * An integrated set of back-end modules
 * A common data model based on standards and only extending as required
 * Fit for purpose front-ends, built on REACT

 ## HOT Overview